 These days, wireless routers are everywhere.
 Nearly every house, apartment, business, and sketchy van parked down by the river has one.
-A functional wireless router is arguably the most essential component of a wireless network, allowing you to easily connect your computer to a broadband Internet service so you share data files and stream media between rooms, among a bevy of other actions.
-However, choosing the necessary and proper equipment isn’t always easy — in fact, it’s often downright confusing — especially when you’re peering over a slew spec charts for a bunch of gear you’re unfamiliar with.
-Moreover, there’s always reason to be skeptical when it comes to performance claims.
-Manufacturers tend to exaggerate when it comes to capabilities.
+A functional wireless router allows you to easily connect your computer to a broadband Internet service so you share data files and stream media between mobile/Wi-Fi devices.

-Assuming you already own broadband Internet access via DSL, cable TV, or whatever solution you might have, the next thing you need is a wireless router that will go between your broadband Internet device and one of your PCs (or between your modem and data switch if you already have a more elaborate network).
 Although you could opt for a wired router, we suggest a wireless model so you can avoid stringing Ethernet cable around your home unless you absolutely have to; besides, a wireless router is the best way to access the Internet using your smartphone or tablet.
 And if you ever discover you absolutely must have a wired connection, the router will have a built-in switch to handle it.
-While you’re at it, check out DT’s expert router reviews and the best 802.11ac routers on the market, along with our guide on how to secure your wireless network.
+While you’re at it, check out the best 802.11ac routers on the market, along with our guide on how to secure your wireless network.

 Do you need a router?